 Systemic racism is a decision made collectively, whether it is conscious and intentional or not.
-Many people, companies and institutions aren’t reflecting upon how they participate, implicitly, in that “system.”
-We must take responsibility to make the decisions, as individuals, as organizations, and as part of civil society, to end racism.
+Many people, companies, and institutions aren’t reflecting upon how they participate, implicitly, in that “system.”
+We must take responsibility to make the decisions as individuals, as organizations, and as part of civil society, to end racism.
 This is about empowering our own agency and shining a light on individual conscience.
 But it is also about what we can do to develop and use the collective conscience against racism, whether it is by protesting on the streets, diversifying corporate boardrooms or educating ourselves and others.

 Montieth & Company takes pride in the diversity of our team.
 We have a history of supporting non-profits to help empower those who need to protect themselves.
-At the same time we know we need to do more to use our privilege, our resources, and our voice to help facilitate a much needed change.
+At the same time, we know that we need to do more to use our privilege, our resources, and our voice to help facilitate a much needed change.
 Accordingly, we announced today:

 - Paid summer internships with a priority given to Brown and Black candidates.